regisd/regisd.github.io/_posts/2011-01-29-livefyre-out-back-to-vanilla-commenting-system.md

 Despite these nice ideas, it has several drawbacks

   * you depend on another site.
 It can be down or [slow](http://www.google.com/buzz/109077227750219303548/YcUtKWPeWsv/I-have-activated-Livefyre-on-my-wordpress-blog#1285749173086000).
-  * you can&rsquo;t manage user accounts any more
+  * you can’t manage user accounts any more
   * the real time technology is likely to be blocked in most companies by their firewalls
   * log in can only be done via what Livefyre provides, i.e. Facebook connect and twitter.
-[Facebook is blocked in many companies](http://www.cmswire.com/cms/enterprise-20/facebook-number-1-blocked-site-according-to-opendns-report-009938.php) and everybody doesn&rsquo;t have a twitter account.
+[Facebook is blocked in many companies](http://www.cmswire.com/cms/enterprise-20/facebook-number-1-blocked-site-according-to-opendns-report-009938.php) and everybody doesn’t have a twitter account.
   * the thread level is not backed-up in WordPress.
 The day you quit Livefyre, you lose the hierarchy of the discussion.
 And some formatting too.
   * it is not open-source software.

-That&rsquo;s why I&rsquo;m back to Vanilla WordPress comments.
+That’s why I’m back to Vanilla WordPress comments.

-However, I think it&rsquo;s good to see who posts, and I have disabled anonymous comments.
+However, I think it’s good to see who posts, and I have disabled anonymous comments.
 And I try to make login as smooth as possible.
 I think OpenID is good, but it needs to be done properly, otherwise [you end up like 37signals](http://www.janrain.com/blogs/janrains-take-37signals-decision-remove-openid-login).

 I made a hack on my WordPress theme, in order to have a « one-click » login.